greenplum-db/plcontainer/README.md

 To make debugging easier, we can run the clients on the same host as the database backend process with the following steps:

 1. Compile the client on host with bash command `cmake --build build/pyclient/ && make -C build/ install`.
-2. Start a new database session and run SQL command `SET plcontainer.backend_type='process';`.
+1. Start a new database session and run SQL command `SET plcontainer.backend_type='process';`.
+1. Start the client with `LOCAL_PROCESS_MODE=1 $GPHOME/bin/plcontainer_clients/py3client`.
-3. Run the PL/Container UDF and the UDF will run in a process on host.
+1. Run the PL/Container UDF and the UDF will run in a process on host.

 ### Contributing
 PL/Container is maintained by a core team of developers with commit rights to the [plcontainer repository](https://github.com/greenplum-db/plcontainer) on GitHub.
 At the same time, we are very eager to receive contributions and any discussions about it from anybody in the wider community.